Primas (PST) Reaches Market Capitalization of $1.30 Million

 Primas Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as Primas directly using U.S. dollars.
-Investors seeking to acquire Primas should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Primas using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Primas directly using U.S. dollars.
+Investors seeking to acquire Primas should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Primas using one of the exchanges listed above.

 Receive News & Updates for Primas Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Primas and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.